In This Article

 Next to regular workshops on cultural differences, he/she can also create and give a so-called “induction program” which will help the settling-in of the foreigners.

 Next to workshops, individual newcomers can be coached on a one-on-one basis.
 This can include their partners and possible children over the age of 12 (otherwise they’re too young to understand the theoretical framework I use).
+Or read this article on Cross-Cultural Coaching.

-A culture manager can also be a go-to-person for the local people who are experiencing difficulty managing people from another culture.
+A culture manager can also be a go-to person for the local people who are experiencing difficulty managing people from another culture.
 So in this way, the knife cuts both ways; for the newcomers and for the local people.

 3. Culture Shock

 A phenomenon that almost, if not everyone, goes through when coming to a new country (read more about what culture shock is here).
-If people are not made aware of this phenomenon, it can cause them to go through a really bad time, possibly even leading to depression, and leaving the job to go back to their home country.
+If people are not made aware of this phenomenon, it can cause them to go through a really bad time, possibly even leading to depression, and leaving their job to go back to their home country.

 A diversity manager can keep an eye on how people are doing and coach them through this temporary difficult period.
+A specific article about being an expat and typical expat health issues can be found here.

 The diversity manager can be a person of trust when certain cultural or ethnic difficulties arise.
 Creating and maintaining trust is one of the most important aspects of effective cooperation across cultures.
 The trusted diversity manager can come up with solutions to problems and mediate, coach, or steer people towards a mutually satisfying solution.